marthjod/piradio/README.md

 Alarms
 ------

-Alarms run for a total duration and start ticking after each interval after a certain amount of time has passed.
+Alarms run for a total duration and start ticking after each interval (simulating a countdown) after a certain amount of time has passed.
 For example, you can set an alarm which will ring after 2 minutes 30 seconds and will start ticking every 10 seconds when 1 minute is left (i.e. after 1 minute 30 seconds).
 If it finds a sound file mapped to the current tick time,